MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 If your directory server requires additional attributes that aren't part of the default Microsoft Entra schema for users, then when provisioning you can configure to supply values of those attributes from a constant, from an expression transformed from other Microsoft Entra attributes, or by extending the Microsoft Entra schema.

-If the directory server requires users to have an attribute, such as `uidNumber` for the OpenLDAP POSIX schema, and that attribute isn't already part of your Microsoft Entra schema for a user, and must be unique for each user, then you'll need to either generate that attribute from other attributes of the user via an [expression](~/identity/app-provisioning/functions-for-customizing-application-data.md), or use the [directory extension feature](~/identity/app-provisioning/user-provisioning-sync-attributes-for-mapping.md) to add that attribute as an extension.
+If the directory server requires users to have an attribute, such as `uidNumber` for the OpenLDAP POSIX schema, and that attribute isn't already part of your Microsoft Entra schema for a user, and must be unique for each user, then you need to either generate that attribute from other attributes of the user via an [expression](~/identity/app-provisioning/functions-for-customizing-application-data.md), or use the [directory extension feature](~/identity/app-provisioning/user-provisioning-sync-attributes-for-mapping.md) to add that attribute as an extension.

-If your users originate in Active Directory Domain Services, and has the attribute in that directory, then you can use Microsoft Entra Connect or Microsoft Entra Connect cloud sync to configure that the attribute should be synched from Active Directory Domain Services to Microsoft Entra ID, so that it's available for provisioning to other systems.
+If your users originate in Active Directory Domain Services and have the attribute in that directory, you can use Microsoft Entra Connect or Microsoft Entra Connect cloud sync.
+This will configure the attribute to be synched from Active Directory Domain Services to Microsoft Entra ID, making it available for provisioning to other systems.

-If your users originate in Microsoft Entra ID, then for each new attribute you'll need to store on a user, you'll need to [define a directory extension](/graph/extensibility-overview?tabs=http#define-the-directory-extension).
+If your users originate in Microsoft Entra ID, you need to [define a directory extension](/graph/extensibility-overview?tabs=http#define-the-directory-extension) for each new attribute to store on a user.
 Then, [update the Microsoft Entra users](/graph/extensibility-overview?tabs=http#update-or-delete-directory-extensions) that are planned to be provisioned, to give each user a value of those attributes.

 ## Configure attribute mapping